FunnelKit

 This will update the shipping Zone.

-That's how you can update the details of a shipping zone.
+That's how you can update a shipping zone's details.

 You can delete a shipping zone if you want.
 To delete any WooCommerce shipping zone, hover over it and click on Delete.
 After that, you will be asked to confirm; click OK to confirm and delete the shipping zone.